CRIMAC-WP4-Machine-learning/CRIMAC-Raw-To-Svf-TSf/README.md

 python example_Svf.py --file ..\Data\pyEcholabEK80data.json --r0 10 --r1 30

 where the values given after --r0 and --r1 is the range in meters from the transducer.
 In the example above Sv(f) is calculated over depth range 10 to 30m.
-Note that the actual values used for range depends on the length of the Hann window used, the code uses number of samples corresponding to twice the pulse duration.
+Note that the actual values used for range depends on the length of the Hann window used, the code uses number of samples corresponding to twice the pulse duration (see EK80Calculation.py).

 The script also produces three plots
 1. An echogram showing range, acoustic frequency and Sv, overlayed Sv as a function of range